Person reviewing short-term loan options after receiving medical bills with existing debt

 Lenders evaluate four primary factors when a borrower with existing debt applies for a short-term loan: credit score, DTI ratio, income stability, and payment history on current obligations.
 A single overdue medical bill can lower a FICO score by up to 100 points, according to Experian’s credit education data.

-Critically, the three major credit bureaus — Equifax, Experian, and TransUnion — changed their medical debt reporting rules in 2023.
+The three major credit bureaus, Equifax, Experian, and TransUnion, changed their medical debt reporting rules in 2023.
 Paid medical collections are no longer included on credit reports, and unpaid medical bills under $500 are also excluded.
 This means some borrowers with medical debt have cleaner credit profiles than they expect, which can improve loan eligibility.

 What Income Documentation Lenders Require

-Key Takeaway: Since 2023, unpaid medical bills under $500 no longer appear on consumer credit reports, giving some borrowers with medical debt better credit scores — and better loan access — than they realize.
+Since 2023, unpaid medical bills under $500 no longer appear on consumer credit reports, giving some borrowers with medical debt better credit scores, and better loan access, than they realize.
+Before assuming your profile is too damaged to qualify for a lower-rate product, pull your reports and verify what is actually showing.

 Which Loan Types Are Best for Covering Medical Bills With Existing Debt?

 Not all short-term loan products carry the same risk profile.
-For borrowers with existing debt, the lowest-cost options — in order of preference — are hospital payment plans, credit union personal loans, nonprofit lending programs, and then online installment lenders.
+The lowest-cost options, in order of preference, are hospital payment plans, credit union personal loans, nonprofit lending programs, and then online installment lenders.
 Payday loans should be a last resort.

 Loan Type Typical APR Repayment Term